nihal-kabir/CIDion/README.md

 # CIDion AI - Intelligent Assistant with Tool Calling

+A complete end-to-end agenti### Via Web Interface
+1. Open http://localhost:8001 in your browser
+2. Type your question: *"Calculate 15 * 27 and explain the result"*
+3. Watch CIDion plan and execute using available tools
-A complete end-to-end agentic AI system powered by Google Gemini API that demonstrates AI agent capabilities with tool calling, task planning, memory management, and a clean web interface.
+4. Toggle "Debug Mode" to see internal reasoning (optional)system powered by Google Gemini API that demonstrates AI agent capabilities with tool calling, task planning, memory management, and a clean web interface.

 ## 🚀 Features